Therapy for Attachment Issues: Attachment Theory & Evidence Based Therapy

 Note that these common symptoms may appear differently in adults and children.
 If you experience any or all of these common symptoms, attachment-based therapy may help you overcome them.

-Adult diagnosis through DSM-5
+Adult diagnosis and treatment through DSM-5

 Attachment disorders are mental health conditions characterized by difficulty developing healthy connections with one’s primary caregivers.
 According to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), therapists cannot diagnose an attachment disorder in adults.
 A formal diagnosis of two childhood attachment disorders can be made in children with attachment issues, including disinhibited social engagement disorder and reactive attachment disorder.
 Childhood attachment disorders like disinhibited social engagement disorder, a rare condition, may form in the early years of a child’s life when a child does not form a healthy or proper attachment with their caregivers or parents.
 Adopted children are considered particularly at risk for developing disinhibited social engagement disorder.